julianeon/julianeon/books.md

 Startup histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs (Apple), Levy's Facebook: The Inside Story (Facebook), Levy's In The Plex (Google), Frier's No Filter (Instagram), Bilton's Hatching Twitter (X), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Lagorio-Chafkin's We Are The Nerds (Reddit).

-For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combintor, and Chafkin's The Contrarian: Peter Thiel.
+For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
 Riordan and Hoddeson's Crystal Fire explains the early part of that, the history of the transistor and the start of the information age.